UCL-ARC/green-hpc-course/episodes/measurement.md

 components there are lots of and use that as the starting place.
 Complex components (such as nodes, storage and switches) are likely to have much higher embodied emissions than simpler components (pumps, fans, cables etc.).

-As an example, here is how we have estimated embodied emissions for ARCHER2:
+As an example, here is how the embodied emissions for ARCHER2 have been estimated:

 | Component | Count | Estimated kgCO<sub>2</sub>e per unit | Estimated kgCO<sub>2</sub>e | % Total Scope 3 | References |
 |---|--:|--:|--:|--:|---|